 "Amanda," Green said, "I'd like to hear your take on all you've seen and heard here.
 You've got better intuition than most of us."

 "All right.
 We have not caught the killer.
-He got away, and Commander DiMarco told me that the two perps are were saying nothing, resisting all forms of police interrogation.
+He got away, and Commander DiMarco told me that the two perps were saying nothing, resisting all forms of police interrogation.
 The men who attempted to kill Officer Merrick are in serious legal trouble.
-That statement from the video, "Officer DiOtis Williams, is dead.
-Now it's your turn," is proof positive of being part of a conspiracy to murder a policeman.
-It's no different than making a get-away driver face life in prison when a shopkeeper is killed.
+That statement from the video, ‘Officer DiOtis Williams is dead.
+Now it's your turn,’ is proof positive of being part of a conspiracy to murder a policeman.
+If robbers kill a shopkeeper, we make the getaway driver face life in prison.

 "That woman, Mac's angel, isn't a good Samaritan who saved someone from murder.
-She knew exactly what they were going to do.
-That woman came prepared: stun gun, pepper spray, advanced fighting techniques, a supply of industrial zip ties.
+She knew in advance what they were going to do.
+That woman came prepared: stun gun, pepper spray, advanced fighting techniques, and a supply of industrial zip ties.
 The question is: is she one of them, possibly disgruntled?
 Or is she, more likely, someone they hurt.

-“One last observation, that woman knows more about them than any of us do this:."
+“My last observation is this: that woman knows more about them than any of us."

 "Javion, I would have every right to take over this investigation since it involved a joint FBI-Chicago PD operation,” Special Agent Mason said.
-“However, I have high confidence in Commander DiMarco and the whole Chicago Police force.
+“However, I have high confidence in Commander DiMarco and the Chicago Police force.
 Let's let him continue, and the FBI will provide priority assistance when needed.
 I will transfer Agents Marecki, Simmons, Whelan, and technical support staff member Cerrone to District 9 headquarters.
 Let's get these bastards."

-As the meeting broke up, Amanda Varian approached Mac and said: "Mac, would you like me to brief your dad?
+As the meeting broke up, Amanda Varian approached Mac.

+"Mac, would you like me to brief your dad?
 We go back a long way.
 It would be strictly confidential."

 "I'd appreciate that, Amanda."

 “Consider it done, Mac.
 We must hurry over to the bond hearing at 4 p.m.
-I think we have more than enough evidence to ask for a denial of bail.
+We have more than enough evidence to ask for a denial of bail.
 We’ll get these murderers, Mac.”

 A uniformed officer tapped Mac on his shoulder and said, "I'm your ride home, Mac.
 Come with me."